-This six week workshop, aimed at the novice hacker, covers topics including:
+This three week workshop, aimed at the novice hacker, covers topics including:

-The workshop is project based and each week, we will do a two hour session, the first hour guiding you through some new concepts, and the second hour more focused on exploring and building new things towards the project goals - temperature monitoring, an alarm system and your first robot.
+The workshop is project based and each week, we will do a two hour session, the first hour guiding you through some new concepts, and the second hour more focused on exploring and building new things towards the project goals - building a radar system.

 Participants in the course will take home their own Raspberry Pi 3 and all the circuitry needed to develop these projects (That's more than $120 worth!).

-You'll also get a three month's casual membership to the hackerspace, allowing you to come in and ask more questions and use our tools (existing members can pro-rata).
+You'll also get a one month casual membership to the hackerspace, allowing you to come in and ask more questions and use our tools (existing members can pro-rata).